beigeforce/isitcaturday.com/README.md

 In the event that javascript is disabled, the text 'maybe!' is displayed to the client.

-## Credit ##

-Code was created by hailthemelody, with usage of the Cat API http://thecatapi.com/ for images/video.

 ## .htaccess ##

 To protect the production site from having git- and server-side-related files visible, the following ".htaccess" file is used at the root of the production environment,populated with the below code.
 Blocking server-side-related files is not required, but it helps keeps things clean and tidy on the public-facing site.
 Just like a cat.